appfolio/abprof/README.md

 this.
 Setting the min and max trials equal is good practice for this to reduce bias.

+### Does This Just Take Forever?

+It's easy to accidentally specify a very large number of iterations per trial, or total trials, or otherwise make testing a slow program take *forever*.
+Right now, you'll pretty much just need to notice that it's happening and drop the iters-per-trial, the min-trials, or the P value.
+When in doubt, try to start with just a very quick, rough test.

+Of course, if your test is *really* slow, or you're trying to detect a very small difference, it can just take a really long time.
+Like A/B testing, this method has its pitfalls.

 ### More Control

 (Note: this section doesn't work correctly yet.)